Login using SSO - Knowledge base portal

 Error: There are no projects associated with this email address.
 Please contact your Project administrator.

 This error indicates that the user’s account is not linked to any project in Document360.
-This can happen if the user has not been added, or has been removed to Document360, but their account is linked to the Identity Provider (IdP).
+This can happen if the user has not been added or has been removed from Document360, but their account is linked to the Identity Provider (IdP).

 A user receives a message about no projects associated with their email address.